 Whistleblowing Policy

-The College is committed to conducting its business with honesty and integrity and we expect all employees to maintain high standards.
+The College is committed to conducting its business with honesty and integrity and we expect all staff to maintain high standards.
 Any behaviour or actions that do not meet these standards or any suspected wrongdoing should be reported as soon as possible.

-This policy applies to all persons working for the College or on our behalf in any capacity, including employees at all levels, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners, sponsors, or any other person associated with the College, wherever located.
+This policy applies to all persons working for the College or on our behalf in any capacity, including staff at all levels, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners, sponsors, or any other person associated with the College, wherever located.

 Students at City Lit are also encouraged to raise genuine concerns about suspected wrongdoing by making a complaint to the Whistleblowing Officer.